brwnj/cu_projects/README.md

 * conifer on different samples and compare to microarray data

 #Walter

+* qc microarray using expression console by nick
+* batch affects between the batches from a year ago to today -- see if brent knows a good package

 * of the reads that mapped to tb, map back to hg19 only the reads that fell in DE peaks
 * peak counts for all samples